-What are the touch points between you and your customers?
+What are the communication channels between you and your customers? – Phone, email, messenger etc.

 What other product or services do your customers use that are complimentary to yours?

-What websites do your customers/potential spend time on?
+What websites do your customers/potential customers spend time on?

-What words/phrases do they use on these websites to describe their needs that you can fulfill?
+What words/phrases do they use on these websites to describe their needs that you can fulfil?

 Where does your website rank for those words/phrases?